devlikeapro/waha/docs/site/content/en/docs/examples/kotlin/index.md

 ## WhatsApp Echo Bot

-The WhatsApp Echo Bot is a sample flask webhook server application that echoes back to you whatever you send it.
+The WhatsApp Echo Bot is a sample ktor webhook server application that echoes back to you whatever you send it.
 It can serve as a basic reference for how to set up webhooks and reply to incoming messages.